malramsay64/phd-thesis/06_Melting_Behaviour/introduction.md

 This difference between the growth rates has been attributed to the ordering of liquid \ce{NiAl} over many atomic diameters near the crystal interface.
-The presence of a large interface width has been shown to be important for fast growth, [@Sun2018a] particularly in the barrier-less Turnbull type growth.
+The presence of a large interface width has been shown to be important for fast Turnbull type growth. [@Sun2018a]

 ## Competing Structures